Department of Africa, Oceania and the Americas

 The department returned to Bloomsbury in 2004, but new galleries showing the department’s collection had been opening there since the 1990s.
 Mexico was the first in 1994, and was followed by North America in 1999.
 The Sainsbury Africa Gallery opened in 2001, and the Wellcome Trust Gallery followed in 2003, with the exhibition Living and Dying, as the hub gallery for the department.

-Planning for the new galleries, and the creation of the Centre for Anthropology, was the work of John Mack, Keeper 1990-2004, with his two deputies Brian Durrans and Henrietta Lidchi.
-The Andean and Pacific Galleries, due to open in 2008-2010, will complete the re-integration of the Museum of Mankind into the British Museum.
+Planning for the new galleries, and the creation of the Centre for Anthropology (now called the Anthropology Library and Research Centre), was the work of John Mack, Keeper 1990-2004, with his two deputies Brian Durrans and Henrietta Lidchi.

 Since 2005 a number of important exhibitions have been outstandingly successful.
 These include Power and Taboo (2006), about religion in Polynesia, and Fabric of a Nation (2007) which commemorated the fiftieth anniversary of the Independence of Ghana through 150 printed textiles.